ashrafsaqib/Laravel-From-Intern-to-Expert-/README.md

+# Laravel – From Intern to Expert

-# Laravel Common Mistakes & Best Practices
+## Laravel Common Mistakes & Best Practices with Bad & Good Examples

 Welcome to our collection of common mistakes and best practices for Laravel developers.
 Whether you're a new developer learning the framework or an experienced developer looking for a refresher, this repository aims to provide clear, concise examples of how to write better, more maintainable Laravel code.